MhdTarhini/ProjectHub/README.md

 ### Demo Accounts

-- email: loren@gmail.com, password: 1234567 role: Manager of 2 projects (Hospital, Building) only one is Hospital project is Active.
+- email: loren@gmail.com, password: 1234567, and role: Manager of 2 projects (Hospital, Building) only one is Hospital project is Active.
-- email: leonardo@gmail.com, password: 1234567, role: member in Architect Team in hospital project.
+- email: leonardo@gmail.com, password: 1234567, and role: member in Architect Team in hospital project.
 - email: tala@gmail.com, password: 1234567, and role:  member in Site Team at hospital project.
 - email: tony@gmail.com, password:1234567, and role: member in Office Team at building project (pending project)